-The Coalition on Human Needs opposes any regulatory changes or eligibility restrictions in federal health programs, including mandatory work requirements, that reduce services for people with substance use disorder, substance abuse, or mental health needs.
+The Coalition on Human Needs opposes any regulatory changes or eligibility restrictions in federal health programs, including mandatory work requirements, that reduce services for people with substance use disorder or mental health needs.

-Rental Housing and Homelessness
+Rental Housing and Homeslessness

-Even before COVID-19, the lack of affordable housing for people with the lowest incomes was a problem that had become overwhelming.
-Rents are rising, wages are not keeping up with the increases in rent or inflation, households are struggling to keep up with rent and are facing eviction filings at pre-pandemic levels, and homelessness is increasing.
+The United States is in the grip of an affordable housing and homelessness crisis that has continued to worsen, including housing supply and cost shortfalls in both rural and urban communities.
+America's affordable housing and homelessness crisis demands urgent action by Congress.
+Rents are high, wages are not keeping up with housing costs, households are struggling to keep up with rent and are facing eviction threats at pre-pandemic levels, and homelessness is at its highest level on record.
 Yet, federal investments in affordable housing have not kept pace.